Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example adding text to numbers finished.

-Example 10 – Removing unnecessary spacing using Flash Fill (clean data)
+Example 10: Remove unnecessary spacing using Flash Fill (clean data)

-In this worksheet, we entered the address from A2 in B2 without the extra spaces and then used Flash Fill:
+In the following worksheet, we entered the example address from A2 in B2 without the extra spaces and then used Flash Fill:

 Excel Flash Fill Example removing unnecessary spacing.